Airservices Australia: Air traffic control operations

 In 1999, the agency commenced using The Australian Advanced Air Traffic System (TAAATS), a computerised air traffic control system covering all sectors of Australian air space.

 In 2013, Airservices was ranked among the world's best as part of an international safety benchmarking study undertaken by the Civil Air Navigation Services Organisation (CANSO).
-The study placed Airservices in second place for air navigation service providers (ANSP) in relation to the maturity of the organisation's Safety Management System, with a score of more than 90 per cent effectiveness.
+The study placed Airservices in second place for air navigation service providers (ANSP) in relation to the maturity of the organisation's Safety Management System, with a score of more than 90% effectiveness.

 History

 The Civil Aviation Branch of the Department of Defence was established on 28 March 1921, after Parliament passed the Air Navigation Act 1920 in December 1920.
 The organisation was reformed as a separate Government Department, the Department of Civil Aviation (DCA), on 14 November 1938 after the enquiry into the crash of the DC-2 aircraft Kyeemah in 1938.
 Arthur Corbett was appointed director-general of Civil Aviation in April 1939, serving until his retirement in August 1944.
 From June 1946 to December 1955 the director-general was Richard Williams, formerly RAAF Chief of the Air Staff.
 Donald Anderson held the position of director-general from January 1956 until September 1973.

 On 30 November 1973 the DCA merged with the Department of Shipping and Transport and became the Department of Transport, Air Transport Group.
 This group was again reformed as its own Department on 7 May 1982, the Department of Aviation (DOA).
 Another merger took place on 24 July 1987 when the DOA was absorbed by the Department of Transport and Communications.
 On 1 July 1988 the Civil Aviation Authority (CAA) was formed to control aviation safety regulation and provide air traffic services.